imransilvake/Takeaway-Challenge/README.md

 Takeaway Challenge is a single and multiplayer game challenge given by Lieferando using React, Redux, Firebase, and custom SCSS Framework.
 [Play Now](https://takeaway-challenge.firebaseapp.com/)

 - [X] Player vs CPU
-	- Play multiple games at the same time
+	- Play as multiple at the same time
 - [X] Player vs Player
 	- Two players can play at a time
 	- Other Players will have to wait until game finishes or got interrupted